Goff helps surging Lions stun division-leading Vikings 34-23

 AP Sports Writer

-Detroit (6-7) has won five of six, its best stretch since its last postseason appearance in 2016.
+The Lions (6-7) have won five of six, their best stretch since their last postseason appearance in 2016.
+They have scored 25-plus points in five straight games for the first time since 1954.

-The Lions invested a lot to give Goff deep-play threats this season, signing DJ Chark in free agency and trading up to draft Jameson Williams 12th overall.
-The moves finally paid off against Minnesota.
+Detroit traded up to draft Williams 12th overall and signed Chark to a $10 million, one-year deal in free agency, believing they would bounce back from injuries.

+“It changes our offense entirely when you have guys that are legit, vertical, home-run threats,” said Goff, who was 27 of 39 for 330 yards.
+“We were able to show them both off to make those splash plays.”

+Chark finished with a season-high six catches and 94 yards, showing what he can do after he was limited to playing four games in Jacksonville last year because of a broken ankle.

-Goff started the scoring with a 41-yard touchdown pass to Williams, whose first NFL reception was his first catch since injurying his left knee 11 months ago playing for Alabama in the NCAA national championship game.
+Williams had his first NFL reception a week after making his Detroit debut, 11 months after injuring his left knee playing for Alabama in the NCAA national championship game.

-He threw a 48-yard, tiebreaking touchdown to Chark, who signed a $10 million, one-year deal after an injury-shortened season with the Jacksonville Jaguars.
-Chark finished with a season-high six catches and 94 yards.
+“You can make up for things if you’re able to get the explosive passes, which we got,” coach Dan Campbell said.

+Minnesota’s passing game did its part, but Cook struggled behind a banged-up line.

-Goff, who completed 27 of 39 passes, gave Detroit a two-touchdown lead in the third quarter with a 5-yard pass to Josh Reynolds after coach Dan Campbell called a fake punt from his 26.
+Goff gave Detroit a two-touchdown lead in the third quarter with a 5-yard pass to Josh Reynolds after Campbell called a fake punt from his 26.

-On another trick play, Goff converted third-and-7 from the Minnesota 41 with a 9-yard pass to offensive tackle Penei Sewell, who was an eligible receiver sent in motion, to set up Michael Badgley’s field goal with 17 seconds left.
+On another play that fooled Minnesota, Goff converted third-and-7 from the Minnesota 41 with a 9-yard pass to offensive tackle Penei Sewell.
+He was an eligible receiver sent in motion and his catch set up Michael Badgley’s field goal with 17 seconds left.

-On the opening possession, Cook was stopped on a fourth-and-1 near midfield in a preview of what was to come.
-He also fumbled at the Detroit 6 late in the first half.

-Cousins was 30-of-40 passing with touchdowns to K.J.
-Osborn and Adam Thielen.

 INJURY REPORT

-Vikings: Starting FS Harrison Smith (neck), C Garrett Bradbury (back), OT Christian Darrisaw (concussion) were inactive after being listed as questionable. … The banged-up offensive line took another hit in the fourth quarter when Blake Brandel left with a knee injury. … CB Cameron Dantzler (ankle) returned from a four-game absence on IR and seemed to get beat deep on Detroit’s touchdown passes in the first half.
+Vikings: Starting FS Harrison Smith (neck), C Garrett Bradbury (back), OT Christian Darrisaw (concussion) were inactive. … The banged-up offensive line took another hit in the fourth quarter when Blake Brandel left with a knee injury. … LB Jordan Hicks (left foot) and CB Kris Boyd (knee contusion) were also injured during the game. … CB Cameron Dantzler (ankle) returned from a four-game absence on IR and seemed to get beat deep on Detroit’s touchdown passes in the first half.

 Lions: Key backups OLB Derrick Barnes (knee) and OG Evan Brown (ankle) were inactive.